 We are also planning on sponsoring a Children’s Program during weeks two and three, in which an early education teacher will be supporting the children whose parents are attending VTI.
 The Children’s Program, currently being designed, will offer a container for both parents and children to experience VTI.

 Participants may come for any two of the three weeks or for the full three-week VTI.
 If you’ve never attended a VTI before, you must attend all three weeks.
 Attendance at a previous VTI is a prerequisite for MI Bodhisattva Training.
 See registration section below for more information.

 Dr. Reginald “Reggie” Ray draws on four decades of study and intensive meditation practice within the Tibetan Buddhist tradition to address the unique problems, inspirations, and spiritual imperatives of modern people.
 He is the founder and Spiritual Director of the Dharma Ocean Foundation, a non-profit educational organization dedicated to the practice, study, and preservation of the teachings of Chögyam Trungpa Rinpoche and the practice lineage he embodied.

-If you plan to participate in the MI Bodhisattva Training during week 1, you also need to register separately for that program after registering for VTI.
-Your VTI registration must include week 1.
-Attendance at a previous VTI is a prerequisite for MI Bodhisattva Training.
+If you plan to participate in the MI and Teacher Training or True Perception (registrations are not yet open), you also need to register separately for those programs after registering for VTI.
+Your VTI registration must include the week during which those programs are occurring.
+Attendance at a previous VTI is a prerequisite for MI and Teacher Training.